OneKeyHQ/documents/docs/Extension/01-Guide/getting-started.md

 ### Detecting OneKey

-If you want to differentiate OneKey Browser Extension from other ethereum-compatible browsers, you can detect OneKey Browser Extension using `ethereum.isOneKey`.
+If you want to differentiate OneKey Browser Extension from other ethereum-compatible browsers, you can detect OneKey Browser Extension using `window.onekey`.

 ### User State